decentraland/old-documentation/_posts/development-guide/2018-02-1-custom-components.md

 If you need to store information about an entity that isn't handled by the default components of the SDK (see [component reference](https://github.com/decentraland/ecs-reference) ), then you can create a custom type of component on your scene.

-Tip: Custom components can be defined in your scene's `.ts` file, but for larger projects we recommend defining them in a separate `ts` file and importing them.
+Tip: Custom components can be defined in your scene's `game.ts` file, but for larger projects we recommend defining them in a separate `.ts` file and importing them.

 A component can store as many fields as you want.